MFA

 Application deadline: midnight on 31 January 2024.

 Shortlisting will take place following the application deadline.
-Applications received after this date will be considered if there are still places available.
+Applications received after the deadline will be considered if there are still places available.

 We encourage you to complete your application as early as possible, even if you haven't finished your current programme of study.
 It's very common to be offered a place that is conditional on you achieving a particular qualification.